• Book before 13 March and save up to $500 5 - 7 May 2026 | Sydney Masonic Centre (SMC)

 6 May - Conference Day One

-Fireside chat: How can organisations enhance AI & data-driven detection and continuous monitoring?
+Fireside chat: How to enhance data-driven detection and continuous monitoring

 Moderator